nyodeco/pind/docs/controlling.md

 rpclimitpass=Limitedp4ssw0rd
 ```

-For a list of available options, run: `$ btcctl --help`
+For a list of available options, run: `$ pinctl --help`